 Why is Buying a Car Such a Hassle?

 In reality, manufacturers would love to get rid of the middleman (car dealerships) and let you buy a new car directly from the source.
 However, back in the day, manufacturers only wanted to make cars and not hassle with selling them.
 They needed dealers to sell and service the vehicles they made all across the country.
 Dealers banded together decades ago and protected themselves with franchise laws.

 With no Internet available, it was very difficult to comparison shop or gather information on a vehicle you wanted to buy.

 Since the birth of the Internet you can get all the pricing information you need if you know where to look.
-However, the franchise laws dealers put into place in the past protect them today.
+However, the franchise laws dealers put into place in the past is what still protects them today.